adambraimbridge/next-syndication-api/README.md

 ### Setting yourself up on a contract

 In order to see the syndication icons, you need to belong to a licence with a syndication contract.

-Use this link to get set up on the complimentary access licence: https://join.ft.com/4ec865b6-a757-4869-ad0c-e80807c82989
+Email customer support and ask to be added to a staff syndication licence.

 ## Run locally